NOTbobs/GLOM/README.md

  - generates a given shaped embedding after convolving previous layer embeddings.
  - Parameters should be shaped [desired_embedding_size, kerelwidth * kernelheight * previous_layer_embedding_size]
  - Returns matrix shaped [number of segments, embedding_size]
+### trace_convolution(interested_embedding,ind,starting_layer,total_layers):
+ - generates indices at the level of the original image representing a stride or embedding that you are interested in
 TODO:
 - [ ] Top-Down activation.
-- [ ] Clustering of top layer embeddings
+- [X] Clustering of top layer embeddings
-- [ ] Clustering of intermediate layer embeddings.
+- [X] Clustering of intermediate layer embeddings.
-- [ ] Marking pixels for segmentation.
+- [X ] Marking pixels for segmentation.